 Activity Time Notes

-Selection of project and Placement starts in 2023: Students should be
+Selection of project and Weeks 4 to 11 of the Spring Students should be

-academic/industrial (as Initial project selection - considering suitable areas of
+academic/industrial (as semester considering suitable areas of

-appropriate) approval weeks 1 to 7 of the Spring research for some time prior to
+appropriate) approval research for some time prior to

-semester 2023. embarking on the project.
+embarking on the project.
 This

-An alternative project would activity should include initial
+activity should include initial

-need to be approved no later approaches to potential
+approaches to potential

-than week 9 of the Spring academic and/or industrial
+academic and/or industrial

-semester 2024. supervisors, to assess the
+supervisors, to assess the

 viability of potential topics.

-Start of the project About 12 weeks before the

-submission deadline
+Production and acceptance of June 2012 An outline of what this

+project specification document document is expected to

+contain is contained in Section

+9.

 Academic progress meetings As frequently as appropriate Meetings may be more

 with academic supervisor. frequent in the early stages of

 Normally fortnightly or the project, and again as it is

 thereabouts. nearing completion.

 Draft dissertation to academic As agreed.
 Students will find it

 supervisor advantageous to present

 written material in stages

-4 throughout the study.
+throughout the study.

-Submission of dissertation Project Phase starts 19 th June
+Submission of dissertation 14 September 2012

-2023: 11 th Sep 2023

-Project Phase starts September

-2023: 7 th December 2022
+Project demonstration Within two weeks of Students are required to

+submission demonstrate their project to

+their supervisor.
+See Section

+6.

+Activity Time Notes

-Notification of result Project Phase starts June 2023: Notification will be on the
+Notification of award December 2012 Notification will be on the

-January 2024 basis of Examining Board
+basis of Examining Board

 recommendations only, and

 will be subject to confirmation

 by the University.

 Graduation Celebration Event Normally the July following

-the notification of the result.
+the notification of the award.